MikroElektronika/mikrosdk_click_v2/clicks/dcmotor26/details.md

 ---
-# DC Motor 26 click
+# DC Motor 26 Click

 > DC Motor 26 Click is a compact add-on board with a brushed DC motor driver.
 This board features the TB9053FTG, a PWM-type, dual-channel, H-bridge, brushed DC motor driver from Toshiba Semiconductor.
 The TB9053FTG is rated for an operating voltage range from 4.5V to 28V, with the motor controlled directly through a PWM signal or SPI serial interface.
 In addition, this driver allows a dual configuration with two motors with 5A current ratings per channel or one 10A channel drive in a Parallel mode of operation.
 It also has complete diagnostic and protection capabilities supporting robust and reliable operation.